bnenovP/baran-clinic/README.md

 # BaranClinic Platform: The Specialized Canine Clinic Management System

 ## 🐾 Overview
-The BaranClinic Platform is a modern veterinary clinics focused on canine health.
+The BaranClinic Platform is a modern veterinary clinic focused on canine health.
 By specializing in dogs, we provide a deeper, more tailored experience for both veterinarians and pet owners—from advanced age calculation algorithms to breed-specific clinical data tracking.

 ## 🎯 Business Intent & Vision
 From a business perspective, the **BaranClinic Platform** is a specialized, high-precision SaaS solution designed to dominate the niche of canine-exclusive veterinary care.
 Unlike generic systems, it offers unmatched depth for clinics focusing on dogs.